On today’s date in 1983, the 60,000-seat domed stadium BC Place opened in Vancouver on Canada’s west coast.

 - performances by world-famous artists, including Paul McCartney, Michael Jackson, The Rolling Stones, U2, Madonna, The Three Tenors and more;

 - official ceremonies such as the opening of Expo ’86 and a visit from Pope John Paul II; and

 2015 BC PLACE COIN

 In 2015, the Royal Canadian Mint struck a $75 gold coin to mark the beginning of the FIFA Women’s World Cup, which saw its championship game played at BC Place on July 5 of that year.

 Canadian artist Tony Bianco created a detailed design of the Vancouver venue, featuring its newly installed columns designed to support the stadium’s retractable roof—the largest of its kind in the world.
 A soccer ball soars above the stadium in celebration of the 2015 tournament while orcas in the foreground and mountains in the background introduce quintessential images of Canada’s West Coast.

-In the tournament, Canada finished the group stage in first place of Group A.
+In the tournament, Canada finished the group stage in the top spot of Group A.

 In the first round of the knockout stage, Canada defeated Switzerland 1-0 but eventually lost in the quarter-finals to England, which went on to finish third.

-The U.S. earned its third title after defeating Japan in the final.
+The United States earned its third title after defeating Japan in the final.